open-craft/ansible-load-balancer/README.md

 To run the unit tests, change to the `tests/` subdirectory and run

-    PYTHONPATH=../templates python3 -m unittest test_manage_certs.py
+    make unit_tests

-You can run the integration test playbook in `tests/integration.yml` against a server with a vanilla Ubuntu 16.04 image.
-You need at least one DNS name pointing at the server, and DNS changes should already have propagated.
+To run the integration test playbook in `tests/integration.yml`, you need a server with a vanilla Ubuntu 16.04 image, and at least one DNS name pointing to that server.
+DNS changes should already have propagated.
+The run

-1. Create a Python virtualenv and activate it.

-2. Change to the `tests/` directory and run `pip install -r requirements.txt` to install Ansible and further required packages.

-3. Run the playbook using

-        ansible-playbook -vvv -i test.server.domain, integration.yml
+    make integration_tests TEST_DOMAIN=test.server.domain

-   Replace test.server.domain by the DNS name of your test server, but make sure to keep the trailing comma.
+from the `tests/` subdirectory.
+Replace test.server.domain with the DNS name of your test server.

+To lint the Python code, run

+    make lint